 Vario Wellness Clinic – our Vario Wellness Clinic is staffed by allied health professionals and is open to the community for consultations for physiotherapy, dietetics, psychology, clinical psychology and exercise physiology.

-Spinal Injury Centre – ECU's partnership with Spinal Cord Injuries Australia, has led to the creation of the ‘Walk On' rehabilitation program, based at our Health and Wellness Institute.
+Spinal Injury Centre – ECU's partnership with Spinal Cord Injuries Australia, has led to the creation of the ‘Walk On' rehabilitation program, based at our Exercise Medicine Research Institute.